Salvador Dalí &

 The interior of the castle in the medieval village of Púbol, bought for Gala, is now open to the public.

-Gala died in 1982 and was buried in the castle and Dalí moved there from Port Lligat and was granted the title Marqués de Dalí de Púbol by King Juan Carlos.
-He lived at the castle until a fire there in 1984, in which he received severe burns, caused him to move to Figueres.
+Gala died in 1982 and was buried in the castle.
+Dalí then moved there from Port Lligat and was granted the title Marqués de Dalí de Púbol by King Juan Carlos.
+He lived at the castle until a fire there in 1984, in which he received severe burns, which caused him to move to Figueres.

-Although Dalí moved around a lot over the course of his life, the fisherman’s shack that he renovated and added to over the years in Port Lligat, just outside Cadaqués, was his only fixed address ever since he originally purchased it in the early 1930s.
-The Casa-Museu Salvador Dalí, as it is known today, is, in fact, an amalgamation of six former fishing huts that the artist bought at different stages and converted into the building we see today.
-The beautiful natural setting and the picturesque adjacent town of Cadaqués are worth the visit in their own right, so taken altogether it makes for a perfect weekend break.
+Although Dalí moved frequently throughout his life, the fisherman’s shack that he renovated and expanded over the years in Portlligat, just outside Cadaqués, remained his only fixed address, having been purchased by him in the early 1930s.
+The Casa-Museo Dalí, as it is known today, is, in fact, an amalgamation of six former fishing huts that the artist bought at different stages and converted into the building we see today.
+The beautiful natural setting and the picturesque town of Cadaqués, adjacent to it, are worth the visit in their own right; taken together, they make for a perfect weekend break.

-Casa-Museu Salvador Dalí in Port Lligat was expanded over the years from the original fishing hut.
+The Casa-Museu Salvador Dalí on La Costa Brava in Catalunya was expanded over the years from its original fishing hut.

-We recommend visiting some, or all, of the museums to see for yourself, but it is always advisable to purchase your tickets in advance of your visit.
-With all three museums in the “triangle” right on our doorstep here on the Costa Brava, it’d be a pity not to!
+We suggest you see for yourself by visiting some or all of the museums, just remember to buy your tickets in advance!
+With all three museums in the “triangle” right here on the Costa Brava, skipping them would be a real shame.

 Share this story on: